Geosynchronous/P6-Mobile-Portfolio/README.md

 - Spent enough time on this for now...
 - Web Workers are indeed very cool, and will need to learn how to implement them.
 - Set-up of Web WOrkers and hand shanking routing between threads is basically understood at this point.
-- It would be better to just use some [simpler examples](http://www.html5rocks.com/en/tutorials/workers/basics/) available on the web.

 5:32 PM
 - **Resolved Problem**